-- Eureka (through HTA) is assumed to be responsible for DAR trips within the ETS-mandated ADA area. - The City of Arcata is similarly assumed to be responsible for DAR trips within the A&MRTS-mandated ADA area. - The County of Humboldt is assumed to be responsible for all trips within or to/from McKinleyville. - HCAOG is assumed to be responsible for all trips to or from Bayside, Manila/Samoa, and Humboldt Hill, as well as for trips between origins/destinations in Eureka and origins/destinations in Arcata.
+- Eureka (through HTA) is assumed to be responsible for DAR trips within the ETS-mandated ADA area. - The City of Arcata is similarly assumed to be responsible for DAR trips within the A&MRTSmandated ADA area. - The County of Humboldt is assumed to be responsible for all trips within or to/from McKinleyville. - HCAOG is assumed to be responsible for all trips to or from Bayside, Manila/Samoa, and Humboldt Hill, as well as for trips between origins/destinations in Eureka and origins/destinations in Arcata.

-Trip Origin/Destination Between And % of All The state of the s % of All Vehicle- Example Scenario: Vehicle- Hours Only, Eureka-Arcata

-Trips Hours Trips Allocated to HCAOG

-Eureka Eureka 46.8% 12 0.21 29% Eureka/HTA Eureka/HTA

-Arcata Arcata 7.3% 17 0.29 6% Arcata Arcata

-Eureka Arcata 26.3% 29 0.49 38% HCAOG HCAOG

-McKinleyville Arcata Eureka McKinleyville 11.7% 31 0.52 18% Humboldt County Humboldt County

-Bayside Manila Humboldt Hill Arcata Eureka 7.9% 22 0.37 9% HCAOG HCAOG
+Trip Origin/Destination % of All Average 1 % of All e Trip Duration Vehicle- Example Scenario: Vehicle- Hours Only, Eureka-Arcata Between And Trips Minutes Hours Hours Trips Allocated to HCAOG to HCAOG Eureka Eureka 46.8% 12 0.21 29% Eureka/HTA Eureka/HTA Arcata Arcata 7.3% 17 0.29 6% Arcata Arcata Eureka Arcata 26.3% 29 0.49 38% HCAOG HCAOG McKinleyville Arcata Eureka McKinleyville 11.7% 31 0.52 18% Humboldt County Humboldt County Bayside Manila Humboldt Hill Arcata Eureka 7.9% 22 0.37 9% HCAOG HCAOG

 Total Cost Allocation Existing Allocation Example Scenario 1 Example Scenario 2

-Eureka/HTA Arcata 58% 29% 46%
+Eurek a/HTA 58% 29% 46%

-10% 6% 12%
+Ari ata 10% 6% 12%

-it County 18% 18% 15%
+Humbol it County 18% 18% 15%

-HCA AOG 1496 47% 26%
+HC AOG 14% 47% 26%